When can I see the school?

 must test at Saint Ignatius to be considered in our admission process.
 There is

 no registration or application required in advance of the entrance exam.
-All
+Following the entrance

 How can I prepare for the entrance exam?